Alaa-Gt/Malaria-trends-Sudan/README.md

 These additions are in the Excel workbook (`Malaria burden DALYs.xlsx`) on the new sheet named **Period Analysis**.
 They provide a concise, interpretable summary of the trend and the distinct sub-periods observed in the data.
 The analysis is descriptive and does not test causal explanations — potential drivers (e.g., interventions, floods, surveillance changes) are noted as hypotheses to explore in future work.

+### Update —12 Oct 2025: Trendline, Regression Added

+This update improves both the visualization and statistical interpretation of the data:

+**1. Chart improvements**
+- Added a **linear trendline** with equation and R² displayed on the chart.
+- Added a **mean DALYs rate line** for easy visual comparison with yearly fluctuations.
+- Updated the Y-axis title to **“DALYs rate — per 100,000 population”**.

+**2. Regression analysis**
+- Performed a **linear regression (2011–2021)** using Excel’s Data Analysis ToolPak.
+- Results show a **positive slope of +19.1 DALYs per year** and **R² = 0.696**, indicating a moderately strong upward trend.
+- Regression output is included in the workbook under the “Data Analysis” section.

+These additions make the workbook both visually informative and analytically sound, providing a clear picture of malaria DALY trends in Sudan from 2011 to 2021.